Canonball90/MajikPlus/README.md

 Q: Why don't we use Discord?

-A: Because I've gon through 5 Discord accounts but they keep getting termed.
+A: Because I've gon through 5 Discord accounts and servers but they keep getting termed.

 Q: Is this a skid?